Delivering renewable energy

 Renewable mandates are significant

-Wind power in particular has experienced phenomenal growth, increasing from 2,200 megawatts in 1999 to more than 35,000 megawatts in 2009.
-Nonetheless, wind still represents less than 1 percent of all U.S. power capacity, and use of renewable energy from all sources hovers around 4 percent in the Midwest.
-Biomass capacity nationally is smaller at 7,000 megawatts.
-Regionally and nationally, coal remains the most common electricity-generating fuel; in 2010, 45 percent of the nation’s electricity supply was generated by coal.
+Wind power in particular has experienced phenomenal growth, increasing from 2,200 megawatts in 1999 to more than 60,000 megawatts in 2012.
+Nonetheless, wind still represents less than 4 percent of all U.S. power generation.
+Biomass generation nationally is smaller at less than 2 percent.
+Regionally and nationally, coal remains the most common electricity-generating fuel; in 2012, 37 percent of the nation’s electricity supply was generated by coal.

 Wind energy projects in Wisconsin

-Despite Wisconsin’s lower wind speeds, many developers are now proposing and constructing new wind projects.
-Today’s advances in technology are able to more efficiently harness Wisconsin’s winds compared to the past.
-ATC has put more than 400 megawatts of wind on the wires, and is in the process of connecting an additional 800 megawatts of wind generating capacity in Brown, Columbia, Lafayette, Calumet and Fond du Lac counties – enough to power approximately 220,000 homes.
-These projects are expected to be on line between 2011 to 2013, depending on the project.
-Additionally, more than 1,000 megawatts of wind projects are under study in the ATC service territory.
+Despite Wisconsin’s lower wind speeds, many developers using today’s advances in technology are able to efficiently harness Wisconsin’s winds.
+This has enabled ATC to put more than 4600 megawatts of wind on the wires – enough to power approximately 165,000 homes.
+Additionally, more than 600 megawatts of wind projects are under study in the ATC service area.